use-ink/ink-docs/versioned_docs/version-5.x/testing/testing-with-live-state.md

 # Test End-to-End with a Chain Snapshot

-On this page we explain how to do test ink! contracts with the fork (i.e. snapshot) of a live chain.
+On this page we explain how to test ink! contracts with the fork of an existing chain.
+This snapshot will contain the state of this chain.
 We'll use the [Chopsticks](https://github.com/AcalaNetwork/chopsticks) tool for this purpose.

+This is a powerful workflow that you can use to e.g.

+* Test a contract upgrade or migration locally before running it in production.
+* Debug the behavior of an on-chain contract with on-chain state locally.
+* Get detailed debug info and replay blocks as you want.
+* …and much more!

 In the first section of this page we explain the general concept, using a local `substrate-contracts-node` that will play the role of our "live chain".

-In the second section we explain how to use one of the big production chains.
+In the second section we will walk you through testing a contract upgrade on a production chain.

 ## General Concept